bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 `etcfs` has only had preliminary work completed thus far.

-- `etcfs` is less performance sensitive than `crossfs` and has more permissions related concerns (e.g. `crossfs` is read-only).  `etcfs` will likely receive a subset of the `crossfs` performance improvements (e.g. multithreading), but not all.
+- `etcfs` is less performance sensitive than `crossfs` and has more permissions related concerns (e.g. `crossfs` is read-only).  `etcfs` has received bset of the `crossfs` performance improvements (e.g. multithreading), but not all.
 - Nyla's `bru` made process lists ugly.
-This should be remedied with Poki's `etcfs`.
+This is remedied with Poki's `etcfs`.
-	- `bru` took configuration via a very long list of command line arguments which flooded `htop` output.  `etcfs` will likely inherit `crossfs` runtime configuration handling and have a more reasonable argument list.
+	- `bru` took configuration via a very long list of command line arguments which flooded process list output.  `etcfs` has inherited `crossfs` runtime configuration handling and have a more reasonable argument list.
-	- `bru` had to have one instance per stratum.
-Early research shows `etcfs` may be able to get away with a single instance irrelevant of the number of strata.
-In addition to taking less room in a process list, this may also reduce RAM usage.
+	- `bru` had to have one instance per stratum.  `etcfs` is able to get away with a single instance irrelevant of the number of strata.
+In addition to taking less room in a process list, this reduces also reduce RAM usage.
 - Nyla made use of two different systems to enforce configuration values in `/etc` files, both of which were enforced at stratum-enable time.
 Both were found to be inadequate, in part because the files may be updated between